-For information on the different faith communities in Glasgow for all visitors to the city, please see below:
+Here's information on the different faith communities in Glasgow for visitors to the city.

 Christian Centres of Community

 Cathcart Old is one of the oldest Christian Centres of Community in Scotland, going back over 1400 years to their initial establishment as a Christian foothold in the 6th century.
-During the Commonwealth Games over 120 special events will be hosted in the complex for countless people to share the passion that is found in a church at the heart of its community.
 More information on Cathcart Old Parish Church and Glasgow the Caring City.

 The Scottish Episcopal Church

 The Scottish Episcopal Church is a member of the worldwide Anglican Communion.
-It has congregations throughout Scotland and in Glasgow with its Cathedral of St Mary in Glasgow's West End at 300 Great Western Road, G4 9JB, close to Kelvinbridge subway station.
-For more information visit www.thecathedral.org.uk.
+It has congregations throughout Scotland and in Glasgow with its Cathedral of St Mary in the West of Glasgow's at 300 Great Western Road, G4 9JB, close to Kelvinbridge subway station.
+For more information visit thecathedral.org.uk.
 For information about all Episcopal congregations see the Scottish Episcopal website.

 The Baha'i community of Glasgow